|Home | History | Mission Statement | Sponsors | Partners | Contact Us | Webmaster|

 6. What sort of commitment do you expect from a volunteer?

 At the end of the training we ask volunteers to commit to serving for a full year.
 We ask that volunteers be “on call” for a minimum of three-12 hour shifts per month.
-This means that volunteers pick up a kit from the office which contains a pager, cell phone, referral manual and flashlight.
-While on call, volunteers wear the pager and are free to carry on with their regular life.
-If the pager goes off, we expect the volunteer to respond immediately as we try to have a half-hour response time.
+While on call, volunteers use their personal cell phone and are free to carry on with their regular life.
+If there is a call for service, we expect the volunteer to respond immediately as we try to have a half-hour response time.

 7. It sounds like it could be dangerous, is it?